xorrkaz/cml-mcp

 Features

-- Create Lab Topologies: Tool for create new labs and define network topologies.
+- Create Lab Topologies: Tools to create new labs and define network topologies from scratch or using full topology definitions.

-- Query Status: Tools to retrieve status information for labs, nodes, and the CML server itself.
+- Query Status: Tools to retrieve detailed status information for labs, nodes, links, annotations, and the CML server itself.

-- Control Labs and Nodes: Tools to start and stop labs or individual nodes as needed.
+- Control Labs and Nodes: Tools to start, stop, and wipe labs or individual nodes as needed.

-- Manage CML Users and Groups Tools to list, create, and delete local users and groups.
+- Manage CML Users and Groups: Tools to list, create, and delete local users and groups (requires admin privileges).

 - Run Commands on Devices: Using PyATS, MCP clients can execute commands on virtual devices within CML labs.